gl-cli/glab/README.md

      matching your self-managed instance's host.
 Alternatively set `GITLAB_HOST` to direct your command to your self-managed instance.
    - Authenticate with token and hostname: `glab auth login --hostname gitlab.example.org --token xxxxx` Not recommended for shared environments.
+   - Credentials are stored in the global configuration file.

 ## Configuration